Sony aims to ship 10 million PS5 units this year, twice as much as it originally planned to

 The tech giant now aims to churn out 10 million units of its next gen console this year, though logistics and the current situation surrounding COVID-19 may disrupt those plans as we edge closer to the PS5's Holiday 2020 release date.
 For reference, the PS4 had sold 5.3 million units within the first six months of its launch.

-As for PlayStation's competitor, Microsoft, an Xbox Series X showcase is scheduled for July 23 next week, when the company is anticipated to reveal more about the console's price, release date, and launch titles.
+As for PlayStation's competitor, Microsoft, an Xbox Series X showcase is scheduled for July 23 next week, when the company is anticipated to reveal more about the Xbox Series X price, release date, and launch titles.
 You can stay tuned to GamesRadar for all the latest next-gen news as soon as it arrives.

 For more, check out the biggest new games of 2020 on the way, or watch the video below for the first look at Spider-Man: Miles Morales.